 - Dysfunction patterns of the local stabilizers and global mobilizers

-Good for post-mastectomy and surgical clients.
-Subaccromial inpingement, intervertebral shearing and TMJ problems, kyphosis and more.
+Also good for post-mastectomy and surgical clients.
+Subaccromial inpingement, intervertebral shearing and TMJ problems, and more.

 For golfers, shoulder motion can be influenced by restrictions found in the mid-back muscles and joints, while restrictions in the lower back might be influenced by problems in the hip region.
 For this reason, the assessment should be for the entire body and not just the area that appears to be inhibiting the swing.
 For a golfer, the Pilates routine should start by doing the mobility exercises followed by those for balance and, lastly, the stability workout for stance and swing.